tosyama/palan/HACKING.md

 They are used to exchange data between expressions.

 The *values* are information of returning values.
-It includes value type (e.g. literal integer/variable) and asgn_type.
+It includes value type (e.g. literal integer/variable), asgn_type and is_readonly.
 If asgn_type is not NO_LVL, the expression is destination of assignment.
 The asgn_type indicate following method of assignment.